Getting StartedAuthentication

 Overview

-FetchMedia uses simple API key authentication to secure access to video fetching and processing endpoints.
-You generate an API key from your dashboard and include it in the Authorization header of every request.
-This method grants permissions for actions like downloading TikTok videos, editing with FFmpeg, or repurposing Instagram Reels.
+FetchMedia uses API key authentication to secure access to video fetching and processing endpoints.
+You generate an API key from your dashboard and include it in the X-API-KEY header of every request.
+This method grants permissions for actions like fetching TikTok videos, editing with FFmpeg, or repurposing Instagram Reels.

-All requests to https://api.example.com require a valid key.
-Keys have built-in rate limits and expiration to protect your account.
+All requests to https://api.fetchmedia.io/v1/ require a valid key.
+Keys have built-in rate limits to protect your account.

-New accounts include one free API key with generous trial limits.
+New accounts include generous trial limits.
 Upgrade for production use.

 Generating and Managing API Keys